eigen-mat/gp_filter/README.md

 Remarks: Based on my signals I suggest a small value for l0 (between 5 and 10).
 The ration q should not be much bigger than 1 (example: 1,0005).

+A Matlab function is also found in the repository.
+It works in a similar way to Python code.

 The documentation found in gp_filter_doc.pdf explains in more detail how the filter works.